 It is possible for sole traders to create 401k plans for their employees.
 Although this is outside the scope if GDPR, in the event that you discover the plan information on 401k lookup, we will consider your request to redact the information.
 For example if the benefit is supplied to 1 employee and you are the employee then we would consider redaction to be reasonable.
 If however the benefit is supplied to 1,000 employees but the firm is not incorporated (ie a sole trader) then we would need to examine the case in more detail.
 In the case where employees have contributed monies to the pension benefit then they would have a "legitimate interest" in the information we publish.

 We may hold ancilliary data on natural persons for example who supplied the pension filing information or who sold the company the benefit insurance.
 It is unlikely that these individuals are EU citizens and therefore GDPR does not apply however we will consider reasonable requests for redaction of this information

 We do not require any registration to use our services so do not gather personal information about users of our websites.

 There may be email addresses in our text content body where this has been published by a source.
 We beleive the only possible places where this may exist is in gazette notices.
-We may therefore be publishing email addresses are a consequence of publishing information.
+We may therefore be publishing email addresses as a consequence of publishing gazette information.